 Mark is a former Board Member of Australian Society of Authors (ASA) and a 2020 May Gibbs Children’s Literature Trust Fellow.
 Mark has a PhD in Writing from Swinburne University and he is currently an Adjunct Research Fellow with Swinburne University of Technology, Australia.
 Mark’s recent picture books include The Moose is Loose! illustrated by Matt Stanton & published by Harper Collins Publishers / ABC Books, The Great Zoo Hullabaloo! illustrated by Anil Tortop and three new books in the Marvin & Marigold series ill. by Simon Prescott (UK); Marvin & Marigold The Big Sneeze, Marvin & Marigold: A Christmas Surprise and Marvin & Marigold: A Stormy Night.
-2020 will see the release of a special 10th Anniversary Edition of the CBCA Notable verse and song anthology Can You Keep a Secret?
-Timeless rhymes to share and treasure and in Feb 2020, The Dingle Dangle Jungle ill. by Dave Atze, will be published by Ford Street Publishing
+2020 has seen the release of a special 10th Anniversary Edition of the CBCA Notable verse and song anthology Can You Keep a Secret?
+Timeless rhymes to share and treasure and The Dingle Dangle Jungle ill. by Dave Atze, published by Ford Street Publishing.

 Illustrations © Mike Spoor